Celebrating Accessibility Awards

-- Nominees whose paid employment or educational requirements include an accessibility component are not eligible unless they demonstrate exceptional accomplishment.
+- Nominees whose paid employment or educational requirements include an accessibility component are not eligible for the award unless they demonstrate exceptional accomplishment.

 - The selection of awards will be based on the information submitted with the nomination form.
-Nominators can submit additional information including letters of support, testimonials, pictures, drawings, etc.
+When submitting the nomination, nominators can submit additional information including letters of support, testimonials, pictures, drawings, etc.

 - Incomplete and/or late nominations will be accepted at the sole discretion of the committee.

-A teacher or individual who demonstrates enthusiasm, innovation and commitment in creating an accessible learning environment.
+A teacher or other individual who demonstrates enthusiasm, innovation and commitment in creating an accessible learning environment.

 An organization, business and/or individual who demonstrates flexible and respectful integration of people with disabilities into their workforce.

-An organization, business and/or individual who creates welcoming and inclusive recreational opportunities by eliminating barriers to participation.
+An organization, business and/or individual who creates welcoming and inclusive recreational opportunities for everyone by eliminating barriers to participation.

 An organization, business and/or individual who are leaders in providing exceptional customer service to people with disabilities.

-A building, interior or outdoor space designed or renovated to eliminate barriers and/or enhance access for people with disabilities.
+A building, interior, or outdoor space purposely designed, modified or renovated to eliminate barriers and/or enhance access for people with disabilities.

 A volunteer who makes significant contribution to improving access and community involvement for people with disabilities.

 A youth, 25 years or younger, who makes an outstanding contribution to increase the active engagement and participation of people with disabilities.